Minnesota

 False Claims Statute

 Minn.
 Stat.
-Ann. §§ 15C.01-15C.16; § 609.465 – The Minnesota False Claims Act contains several similarities to the FCA.
-Minnesota’s Act provides for civil monetary penalties in the amounts set forth in the FCA, as adjusted by the Federal Civil Penalties Inflation Adjustment Act Improvements Act of 2015 (28 U.S.C. § 2461), plus three times the amount of damages that the state or political subdivision sustains, the ability of both private individuals and the attorney general to initiate legal action, and protections against employer retaliation.
+Ann. §§ 15C.01 to 15C.16 and § 609.465 – The Minnesota False Claims Act contains several similarities to the FCA.
+Minnesota’s Act provides for civil monetary penalties in the amounts set forth in the FCA, adjusted for inflation, plus three times the amount of damages that the state or political subdivision sustains, the ability of both private individuals and the attorney general to initiate legal action, and protections against employer retaliation.
 Id. § 15C.02, 15C.145.

 Minnesota’s Act grants its attorney general power and discretion to investigate claims.
 Id. § 15C.04.
 It also states that “mere negligence, inadvertence, or mistake with respect to activities involving a false or fraudulent claim” will not render a person liable under the statute.
 Id. § 15C.02(d).